Mary Turner Shaw: Physical description

 The entry side in the functional plan of Glenunga flats is divided with driveway and external stairs, originating from the garden.
 Its linear planning produced four flats with four rooms in each of the flats.
 Glenunga flats are also of approximately the same size as the surrounding single residential buildings.
 Plants dominate as Glenunga are covered by Canary Island Palm at the front, with their boundary wall covered in ivy and is visible from the front.
 On the other hand, the boundary to the garden is marked by conifers.

 Romberg and Shaw's way of defining the International Style was different as they included stones and bricks, instead of going with plain white form.
-The inclusion of stones and bricks did provide softening touch to the International Style, as it added color and texture, unlike the Style.
+The inclusion of stones and bricks did provide softening touch to the International Style, as it added colour and texture, unlike the Style.
 Nevertheless, there are still the flat roof structure and modelling of form which are still retained in the Style, including the stepped planning which strives for privacy for the residents.

 The stone wall goes up and beyond the roof line, forming the European chalet style chimneys.
 With that said, the rear flats also follow this feature.
 From the internal perspective, the stone walls are probably structured as fireplaces, in every such flat.
 Furthermore, it is worth noting that Glenunga has the angled glass bays which are associated with Romberg's admiration for Alvar Aalto's Villa Mairea, Finland in 1937–1938.